seanKenkeremath/crypto_lamp/README.md

 * Add this light ID to `crypto_lamp.config` under `hue_light_id`

 #### CoinMarketCap API setup

+If you just want to track stocks you can skip this step.

 * Go to [CoinMarketCap](https://coinmarketcap.com/api/) and sign up for a free API key
 * After signing up, go to your dashboard and copy your API key
 * Add this API key to `crypto_lamp.config` under `cmc_api_key`